The Mathematics of Tie Knots: Unknot, trefoil, torus and twist knots

 \subsection{The unknot}

 The unknot $L_iR_oC_iR_oL_iC_oT$ shown in Figures~\ref{fig:X-move} and \ref{fig:Red-II} is a typical example of the unknots that appear in our data.

-\begin{lemma} Any tie sequence is an unknot if and only if its tie sequence is one of the following types: \begin{compactitem} \item $L_oR_iC_oT$, \item $g(L,R)C_i R_o L_i C_o T$, \item $g(L,R)C_i L_o R_i C_o T$, \end{compactitem} here $g(L,R)$ is an alternating sequence of left and right moves starting with a left move. \end{lemma} \begin{proof} Tie sequence $L_oR_iC_oT$ reduces to $\emptyset$ by reduction 0, as shown previously in Figure~\ref{fig:Red-I}.
+\begin{lemma} If a tie sequence is one of the following types: \begin{compactitem} \item $L_oR_iC_oT$, \item $g(L,R)C_i R_o L_i C_o T$, \item $g(L,R)C_i L_o R_i C_o T$, \end{compactitem} then the corresponding tie knot is an unknot.
+Here $g(L,R)$ is an alternating sequence of left and right moves starting with a left move.
+In addition, all of the FM-tie unknots have one of these three tie sequences. \end{lemma} \begin{proof} The tie sequence $L_oR_iC_oT$ reduces to $\emptyset$ by reduction 0, as shown previously in Figure~\ref{fig:Red-I}.
 We know tie sequences of the second and third form are reduced to $\emptyset$ by using reductions II and III.
 Thus the corresponding tie knots are all unknots.

-By examining all the unknots in our data we can see that the only way unknots appear is shown in the three types of tie sequences listed above. \end{proof}
+By examining all the FM-tie unknots in Appendix~\ref{appendix:data}, we can see that the only way unknots appear is when their tie sequence is one of the three listed above. \end{proof}

 This lemma also clarifies why we see the first line in Table~\ref{tab:table2}.
 Aside from the single unknot made from 3 tie moves, the the other unknots have 5 or more tie moves.
 There are two unknots for each number of moves, corresponding to the two different ways to tie a flat facade.